 - The Melbourne and Metropolitan Board of Works (MMBW) plans were produced from the 1890s to the 1950s.
 They were crucial to the design and development of Melbourne's sewerage and drainage system.
 The plans, at a scale of 40 feet to 1 inch (1:480), provide a detailed historical record of Melbourne streetscapes and environmental features.
 Each plan covers one or two street blocks (roughly six streets), showing details of buildings, including garden layouts and ownership boundaries, and features such as laneways, drains, bridges, parks, municipal boundaries and other prominent landmarks as they existed at the time each plan was produced.
 (Source: State Library of Victoria)

-- Melbourne and Metropolitan Board of Works (creator publisher)
+- Melbourne and Metropolitan Board of Works (Maker)

 - This plan forms part of a large group of MMBW plans and maps that was donated to the Society by the Mr Poulter, City Engineer of the City of Kew in 1989.
 Within this collection, thirty-five hand-coloured plans, backed with linen, are of statewide significance as they include annotations that provide details of construction materials used in buildings in the first decade of the 20th century as well as additional information about land ownership and usage.
 The copies in the Public Record Office Victoria and the State Library of Victoria are monochrome versions which do not denote building materials so that the maps in this collection are invaluable and unique tools for researchers and heritage consultants.
 A number of the plans are not held in the collection of the State Library of Victoria so they have the additional attribute of rarity.